Sorry, you need to enable JavaScript to visit this website.

 4.1.1.
 Develop a contingency plan for the information system that:

-• Identifies essential missions, business functions, and contingency requirements.
+• Identifies essential missions, business functions, and appropriate contingency requirements.

 • Provides recovery objectives, restoration priorities, and metrics.

-• Addresses contingency roles and responsibilities for assigned individuals and provides contact information.
+• Addresses contingency roles, responsibilities, and outlines the assigned individuals with contact information.

 • Addresses the maintenance of essential missions and business-critical functions during an information system disruption, compromise, or failure.

-• Addresses the full restoration of information systems without the deterioration of security safeguards.
+• Addresses full information system restoration without deterioration of security safeguards originally implemented.

 4.1.3.
-Coordinate contingency planning activities with incident handling activities.
+Coordinate contingency planning activities with incident response activities.

 4.1.4.
-Review the contingency plan on an annual basis.
+Review the contingency plan for the information system on an annual basis.

 4.1.5.
-Update the contingency plan to address changes to the organization, information system, or environment of operation and problems encountered during contingency plan implementation, execution, or testing.
+Update the contingency plan to address changes to the agency, information system, or environment of operation, as well as problems encountered during contingency plan implementation, execution, or testing.

 4.1.6.
-Communicate contingency plan changes to Senior Management, ISOs, ISSOs, and ISCP Coordinators.
+Communicate contingency plan changes to senior management, ISSOs, and ISCP Coordinators.

 4.1.7.
 Protect the contingency plan from unauthorized disclosure and modification.